collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Two Collaborative Development Models

 A Collaborative Development Model is a fancy term for how users contribute to a repo.
-There are two different collaboration approaches.
+There are two different models.

 The two Collaborative Development Models
 * "Shared Repository" Model
 * "Fork and Pull" Model

-The two different collaborative development models typically correspond to the two different account types
+The two different models typically correspond to the two different account types

 </td></tr>